 Developed consultatively with CRC TiME partners, the Research Prioritisation Plan sets the building blocks for ground-breaking studies in mine closure and post-mining futures.
 Built from the work currently being undertaken in the 22 Foundational Projects, the research program challenges the status quo, questions how well current systems work, and forces a re-examination of how mining systems, regional planning, regulatory regimes, social groups and professional teams work together.

 Each of the research priorities, has a problem statement, goals, objectives, and priority research questions and will be explored through research projects that sit under four program areas, utilising a system of regional hubs for place-based research and demonstration throughout Australia.
 Due to the longevity of mining projects, and the even longer post-mining periods that follow, the research agenda explicitly considers the dynamic nature of the earth and the global trends that are shaping it.
+All the research priorities are connected to key outputs as defined in the Goals and Milestones in the CRC TiME Commonwealth Agreement.

 Crucially, a fundamental research principle applying across all CRC TiME projects is the inclusion of First Nations leadership in helping set strategic directions and implementing activity in the development and delivery of these research programs.